-Looking through the records of some hurling matches in the eighteenth century, we find that hurling in Ulster is not a modem sport.
+Looking through the records of some hurling matches of the eighteenth century, we find that hurling in Ulster is not a modern sport.
 Two centuries ago Antrim had hurlers.
-It is recorded that in the severe winter of 1740 there was a hurling match on the ice on Lough Neagh.
+It is recorded that in the severe winter of 1740 there was a hurling match in the ice on Lough Neagh.

 In September, 1775, there was a match between Co.
-Tipperary and the Lower Ormond "band of hurlers" on the Commons of Ballingarry, near Borrisokane, when after an hour and fifteen minutes trial, the "invincible Lower Ormonians, according to their usual methods, put out a fair and undisputed goaL" It was computed that there were 10,000 spectators at this match "who quietly separated in the evening without the least accident or irregularity, except a few hats that were lost in the huzzaing."
+Tipperary and the Lower Ormond "band of hurlers" on the Commons of Ballingarry, near Borrisokane, when after an hour and fifteen minutes. trial the "invincible Lower Ormondians, according to their usual methods, put out a fair and undisputed goal."
+It was computed that there were 10,000 spectators at this match "who quietly separated in the evening without the least accident or irregularity, except a few hats that were lost in the huzzaing."

 "In honour of their illustrious country, and to encourage reward and honour, bravery and hardihood from whatever part of Ireland they might come." a hurling match was played in July, 1814, on Kensington Commons, London, by some gentlemen of Ireland, the teams (18 a side) being named St. Giles and Wapping.
 The Duke of Wellington and staff formed portion of 20.000 interested spectators.
 Gentlemen on horseback acted as stewards, and the dexterity of the players amazed the onlookers.
 The match was for 200 guineas, and the result was a draw.